Stephens Raises Andersons (NASDAQ:ANDE) Price Target to $55.00

-Andersons (NASDAQ:ANDE – Get Rating) had its price objective raised by Stephens from $45.00 to $55.00 in a report released on Thursday, Benzinga reports.
-The firm currently has an “overweight” rating on the basic materials company’s stock.
-Stephens’ target price indicates a potential upside of 21.65% from the company’s previous close.
+Andersons (NASDAQ:ANDE – Get Rating) had its price target hoisted by Stephens from $45.00 to $55.00 in a research note issued to investors on Thursday, Benzinga reports.
+Stephens currently has an overweight rating on the basic materials company’s stock.

-Andersons (NASDAQ:ANDE – Get Rating) last issued its earnings results on Wednesday, February 15th.
+Andersons (NASDAQ:ANDE – Get Rating) last announced its quarterly earnings results on Wednesday, February 15th.
 The basic materials company reported $0.98 earnings per share for the quarter, beating the consensus estimate of $0.40 by $0.58.
-The firm had revenue of $4.68 billion for the quarter, compared to analysts’ expectations of $4.28 billion.
 Andersons had a net margin of 0.76% and a return on equity of 9.98%.
-The firm’s revenue was up 23.7% compared to the same quarter last year.
-During the same quarter last year, the company earned $1.14 earnings per share.
-On average, equities research analysts anticipate that Andersons will post 2.56 EPS for the current year.
+The business had revenue of $4.68 billion during the quarter, compared to analysts’ expectations of $4.28 billion.
+During the same quarter in the prior year, the company posted $1.14 EPS.
+The firm’s revenue for the quarter was up 23.7% compared to the same quarter last year.
+Equities analysts forecast that Andersons will post 2.56 EPS for the current year.

 Hedge Funds Weigh In On Andersons

-A number of hedge funds have recently modified their holdings of the business.
-Meeder Asset Management Inc. grew its position in Andersons by 115.8% in the 2nd quarter.
-Meeder Asset Management Inc. now owns 874 shares of the basic materials company’s stock valued at $29,000 after buying an additional 469 shares during the last quarter.
-Federated Hermes Inc. grew its position in Andersons by 762.0% in the 1st quarter.
-Federated Hermes Inc. now owns 681 shares of the basic materials company’s stock valued at $34,000 after buying an additional 602 shares during the last quarter.
-Lazard Asset Management LLC purchased a new position in Andersons in the 4th quarter valued at $40,000.
-Money Concepts Capital Corp grew its position in Andersons by 817.4% in the 4th quarter.
-Money Concepts Capital Corp now owns 1,266 shares of the basic materials company’s stock valued at $44,000 after buying an additional 1,128 shares during the last quarter.
-Finally, Amundi purchased a new position in Andersons in the 2nd quarter valued at $81,000.
-83.81% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+BlackRock Inc. lifted its holdings in shares of Andersons by 2.2% in the first quarter.
+BlackRock Inc. now owns 5,650,640 shares of the basic materials company’s stock worth $283,999,000 after buying an additional 120,906 shares in the last quarter.
+Vanguard Group Inc. increased its position in Andersons by 2.1% in the third quarter.
+Vanguard Group Inc. now owns 3,870,779 shares of the basic materials company’s stock worth $120,110,000 after purchasing an additional 79,627 shares during the last quarter.
+Dimensional Fund Advisors LP increased its position in Andersons by 1.4% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 2,591,941 shares of the basic materials company’s stock worth $90,693,000 after purchasing an additional 36,273 shares during the last quarter.
+State Street Corp increased its position in Andersons by 1.2% in the third quarter.
+State Street Corp now owns 1,237,728 shares of the basic materials company’s stock worth $38,629,000 after purchasing an additional 14,313 shares during the last quarter.
+Finally, Invesco Ltd. increased its position in Andersons by 35.6% in the first quarter.
+Invesco Ltd. now owns 973,451 shares of the basic materials company’s stock worth $48,926,000 after purchasing an additional 255,347 shares during the last quarter.
+Hedge funds and other institutional investors own 83.81% of the company’s stock.

 About Andersons